VishalIITB/Credit-Card-Detection-Model/README.md

 The primary objective of this project is to detect fraudulent transactions using a neural network model, specifically focusing on improving the model's performance on an unbalanced dataset.

 # Model Architecture
-A hybrid CNN-LSTM model with an attention mechanism was developed.
-This approach leverages the feature extraction capabilities of CNNs and the temporal sequence learning of LSTMs, enhanced by an attention mechanism to focus on important features.
+A hybrid LSTM model with an attention mechanism was developed.
+This approach leverages the  temporal sequence learning of LSTMs, enhanced by an attention mechanism to focus on important features.

 # Techniques and Methods
 Data Balancing: Implemented Synthetic Minority Over-sampling Technique (SMOTE) to address the imbalance in the dataset, enhancing the model's performance in detecting fraudulent transactions.
 Performance Metrics: The model's performance was evaluated using accuracy and the ROC-AUC score.
 Experimental Design
 #Algorithm Selection
-The research focuses on whether the performance of a hybrid CNN-LSTM model significantly differs with the inclusion of an attention mechanism.
+The research focuses on whether the performance of a hybrid LSTM model significantly differs with the inclusion of an attention mechanism.
 The model's parameters were tuned using a combination of GridSearch and Trial-and-Error methods.

 # Testable Hypothesis
 The hypothesis tested is whether the inclusion of an attention mechanism in the hybrid CNN-LSTM model improves the performance on the Credit-Card Fraud dataset.